composor/composi/docs/state.md

 })
 ```

-Although we've added a key property to the list item, this will not get added to the actual DOM element.
-It will exist on the virtual dom version.
-The diffing algorythm will use the property to understand the order of items in the list.
+The diffing algorythm will use the key value to understand the order of items in the list.
 This results in more efficient diffing and patching.

 Keys Must Be Unique
 -------------------